Farthingstone Village

 'From Copper to Potter':

-The second in the 'An evening with....' series took us from the huge challenges facing the police - from bobboes on the beat right up to Chief Constables - to the rather different challenges involved in producing stunning ceramics.
+The second in the 'An evening with....' series took us from the huge challenges facing the police - from bobbies on the beat right up to Chief Constables - to the rather different challenges involved in producing stunning ceramics.
 Thank you for a very interesting evening Patrick.

 'To Hell in a Handcart with the Hurdy Gurdy Man':